 To add a resource to an activity box

 Right-click on an activity and select “Add resource”.
 The list of available resources will show up.
 You can filter it by type or by name.
 You can also attach multiple resources at a time.
-You can also "hide" resources, i.e. add them in a way that won't be displayed on activity itself but they will still be visible in the right panel & in all reports.
-To do it switch "Visible on activity" at the bottom of the screen to the left.
+You can also "hide" resources, i.e. add them in a way that won't be displayed on the activity itself but they will still be visible in the right panel & in all reports.
+To do this, switch "Visible on activity" at the bottom of the screen to the left.

 If the resource does not exist, click "Create new" in the bottom left corner.
 Select the type of resource [ human / facility / system ] and hit CREATE.